Frequently Asked Questions (FAQs)

 Do I have to attend an interview?

 Yes.
-All candidates who are applying for Fulbright Scholarships must be available for an interview.
-More details on dates / locations (including whether you will need to undertake your interview via skype) will be available on the timeline closer to the close of applications.
+All candidates who are applying for Fulbright Scholarships must be available for an interview in person or via video conference.
+More details on dates / locations are available on the Australian Applicants page.

 I have never lived or studied abroad.
 Will that disadvantage me?